ReVanced/revanced-api/README.md

 Some of the features ReVanced API include:

 - 📢 **Announcements**: Push announcements grouped by channels
-- ℹ️ About: Get more information such as a description about, ways to donate to, and links of the hoster of ReVanced API
+- ℹ️ **About**: Get more information such as a description about, ways to donate to, and links of the hoster of ReVanced API
-- 🧩 Patches: Get the latest updates of ReVanced Patches directly from ReVanced API
+- 🧩 **Patches**: Get the latest updates of ReVanced Patches directly from ReVanced API
-- 👥 Contributors: List all contributors involved in the project
+- 👥 **Contributors**: List all contributors involved in the project

 ## 🚀 How to get started